 Peter Habala,(2016-22) ,a graduate of National Academy of Physical Training and Sports in Romania, has over 35 years of competitive fencing experience.
 He is a 5-time national champion, representing Team Romania from 1989-1999.
 The Habala family legacy includes his mother, a 2-time national champion, and his father, Dr. Peter Pal Habala, who coached the Romanian National Team.
 Peter is the Head Coach and co-founder of RedStar Fencing Club Chicago, where he develops competitive and recreational fencers.
 He continues to compete both locally and nationally at the Division 1 and Veteran levels.
 In addition to English, Coach Habala speaks Hungarian and Romanian.

 Marek Wyszynsk, 2018, is a national fencing champion of Poland and a fencing master.
 Now based in New York, he fences nationally and internationally.
 He anchored Wildlife Fencing to its 2018 national championship.
-He and John represented the United States at the veteran world championships in Livorno Italy, 2018, and he returns to the Vet Worlds in Cairo 2019, earning a silver medal with the US veteran foil team.
+He and John represented the United States at the veteran world championships in Livorno Italy, 2018, and Marek returned to the Vet Worlds in Cairo 2019, earning a silver medal with the US veteran foil team.